Onejiru: Kenyan heritage

 Onejiro featured in the documentary film, Black Milk- Halbschwarz geht nicht (English: Black Milk- Half-black doesn’t work), which was created by director Britta Wandaogo, a story about a Kenyan woman between "home and foreign" countries.
 When Onejiru visited Kenya at the age of 22, it had been 10 years since she moved to Germany, and she realized that living in Germany made her grow accustomed to the cultural environment in Germany against her roots in Kikuyu culture.
 That notion lead her to a conflict of her heart against educated mind.
 The film followed her dealing with the struggle to finally find peace of mind and recognize that her identity is not split between being a Kenyan and living in Germany.I don’t have to cower myself – I’m already black!

-The film "Black Milk- Halbschwarz geht nicht" was nominated for the 21st International Film Festival Emden-Norderney (de) in 2009 and entered for the DMG Award.
+The film "Black Milk- Halbschwarz geht nicht" was nominated for the 21st International Film Festival Emden-Norderney in 2009 and entered for the DMG Award.

 In 2014, Onejiro went on a tour to Addis Abeba for a non-profit organization Viva con Agua for the cause of clean drinking water and performed as a guest singer at a concert by Gentleman with Tamika, Ivy Quainoo and Silly Walks.
 At Addis Abeba, they sang the song "Ethiopia Calling".
-That tour continued to Kenya, where she appeared on stage with Marteria and Maeckes (de), as well as Octopizzo.
+That tour continued to Kenya, where she appeared on stage with Marteria and Maeckes, as well as Octopizzo.